Geovation/tiler/README.md

 Tiler is designed to be easy to use.
 You create a Docker image and then use commands within the container to convert data to Vector Tiles.

+You will require Docker to use Tiler.
+If you are new to Docker, check this overview [here](https://www.docker.com/what-docker) and see [this link to get hold of it](https://docs.docker.com/engine/getstarted/step_one/#docker-for-mac).

 #### Build Docker Image

 `docker build -t tiler .`